suprajaarthi/Angular/README.md

 - Angular & RxJS

 <b> Module 4 </b>
-- Client server communication
+- Client server communication => How angular can ccommunicate with server side and then used to render views
-- Angular & HTTP
+- Angular & HTTP => How changes will be reflected
 - Angular & REST
-- Animation & Directives
+- Animation & Directives  => Attribute & Structural directives
+- Testing Angular Applications
 - Building and Deployment